Viking-Pradeep/Viking-Pradeep/README.md

 - 👋 Hi, I’m @Viking-Pradeep
-- 👀 I’m interested in Software Development.
+- 👀 I’m interested in Open_Source Software Development.
 - 🌱 I’m currently learning Java and DSA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me sunnyk23995@gmail.com